tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/eventbridge-custom-event-bus-should-have-attached-policy.md

 ## Description

+DISCLAIMER - This policy works when all resources of type aws_cloudwatch_event_bus and aws_cloudwatch_event_bus_policy are present in the root module.

 This control checks if an Amazon EventBridge custom event bus has a resource-based policy attached.
 This control fails if the custom event bus doesn't have a resource-based policy.

 By default, an EventBridge custom event bus doesn't have a resource-based policy attached.
 This allows principals in the account to access the event bus.
 By attaching a resource-based policy to the event bus, you can limit access to the event bus to specified accounts, as well as intentionally grant access to entities in another account.